inrazhtet/ArlingtonProbabilisticLinkage/README.md

 #### Deliverables

 1. We have a symposium poster that outlined our approach with some initial results of one dataset.
+(Attached in this repository)
 2. We have an intermediate results report that details the results of all three datasets that we applied the linkage method to.
+(Attached in this repository)
 3. We have the results of a first cut of joining all three **previously unlinkable** datasets.
 (The results are under intermediate results report as well.)

 ##### Result highlights